 Legal Research Startups

 Here is a list of new legal research services, including brief explanatory excerpts from their websites.
-(August 2013)
+(August 2013 or later as indicated below)

 BriefMine - BriefMine is a database of legal briefs and opinions powered by natural-language search that offers a technologically advanced platform for conducting in-depth legal research.